-- f) are transit-supportive, where transit is planned, exists or may be developed; and - g) are freight-supportive.
+f) are transit-supportive, where transit is planned, exists or may be developed; andg) are freight-supportive.
 Land use patterns within settlement areas shall also be based on a range of uses and opportunities for intensification and redevelopment in accordance with the criteria in policy 1.1.3.3, where this can be accommodated.

-- 1.4.1 To provide for an appropriate range and mix of housing options and densities required to meet projected requirements of current and future residents of the regional market area, planning authorities shall: - a) maintain at all times the ability to accommodate residential growth for a minimum of 15 years through residential intensification and redevelopment and, if necessary, lands which are designated and available for residential development; and - b) maintain at all times where new development is to occur, land with servicing capacity sufficient to provide at least a three-year supply of residential units available through lands suitably zoned to facilitate residential intensification and redevelopment, and land in draft approved and registered plans.
+1.4.1 To provide for an appropriate range and mix of housing options and densities required to meet projected requirements of current and future residents of the regional market area, planning authorities shall: a) maintain at all times the ability to accommodate residential growth for a minimum of 15 years through residential intensification and redevelopment and, if necessary, lands which are designated and The proposed residential development will assist the municipality in ensuring the ability to accommodated residential growth. available for residential development; and b) maintain at all times where new development is to occur, land with servicing capacity sufficient to provide at least a three- year supply of residential units available through lands suitably zoned to facilitate residential intensification and redevelopment, and land in draft approved and registered plans.
 Upper-tier and single-tier municipalities may choose to maintain land with servicing capacity sufficient to provide at least a five-year supply of residential units available through lands suitably zoned to facilitate residential intensification and redevelopment, and land in draft approved and registered plans.

-Infrastructure and public service facilities shall be provided in an efficient manner that prepares for the impacts of a changing climate while accommodating projected needs.
-Planning for infrastructure and public service facilities shall be coordinated and integrated with land use planning and growth management so that they are:
+Section 1.6.1 The proposed development is located within an Section 1.6.1 Infrastructure and public service facilities shall be provided in an efficient manner that prepares for the impacts of a changing climate while accommodating projected needs.
+Planning for infrastructure and public service facilities shall be coordinated and integrated with land use planning and growth management so that they are: The proposed development is located within an existing developed area and will be developed to utilize the existing infrastructure.
+No municipal infrastructure upgrades are required to support the proposed development.